 Editing and updating your img tag

-The easiest way is fill out the information in the Attachment Details and Attachment Display Settings when you’re first adding the image.
-It’s insanely simple, but many people rush through this part.
-The screenshot below shows a basic example of an image with properly formatted Attachment Details and Attachment Display Settings.
+The easiest way is fill out the information in the Attachment Details when you’re first adding the image.

-Nerd Note: Here’s a quick explanation on the other fields in this screen: (1) The title attribute is no longer used in WordPress, so it’s not a critical area to fill out.
-(2) It’s rare to see a caption used on a food blog (as the pictures are pretty self explanatory.
-(3) The description is for your own internal use and won’t show up when you insert the image.
+Nerd Note: Here’s a quick explanation on the other fields in this screen: (1) The Pinterest Title is auto-filled by Pinterest and comes from Tasty Pins.
+You can leave this blank.
+(2) The Pinterest Repin ID also comes from Tasty Pins and is used to help readers pin existing pins.
+You can read more about that here.
+(3) The Title attribute is no longer used in WordPress, so it’s not a critical area to fill out.
+It was auto-filled here.
+(4) It’s rare to see a caption used on a food blog (as the pictures are pretty self explanatory).
+(5) The description (which isn’t pictured, but it’s below the caption) is for your own internal use and won’t show up when you insert the image.

 At the begin of this post we switched our block from a Visual view to the HTML view:

 Once you’re in the HTML view you can easily update the different attributes of the

 Did you make it all the way through this post?
 If you did then you’re the kind of person that’s serious about growing your food blog. 😊